OpenPalp — Your Personal Heart Rhythm Programme

 Your device

-Kardia — your handheld ECG (30 days)
+Kardia — your handheld ECG (one week)

 The Kardia is yours to use whenever you feel something.
 Think of it as your heart’s voice recorder — activated by you, at the moment that matters.